UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Fix Siren COMs sometimes spawning with a blank part.
 - Droughts Stocked Porta-Potties.
 - Shlooter - Make it always spawn with three passive stat bonuses.
+- The Shooting Star shield: Allowing it to go through the world.

+Quest Changes:
+- Bumps up the gifts you get at the end of Heart of Gold.
+- Buffs up the amount of cash you get from the malfunctioning slot machines during the DLC2 mission "Sisterly Love."
+- Ava's 'Invasion of Privacy' Chest is legendary in addition to The Boo.
+- Prisa's Pop's loot stash has a guaranteed legendary.
+- Vault of the Serpet ammo crates contain Eridium.
+- Wainwright's chests in Knotty Peak are Jakobs-Only.

 Loot Pool Tweaks includes:
 - Add Mayhem 4 and Mayhem 6 exclusives to the world drop Legendary pools.
 Add Bekah, R.Y.N.A.H and The Hunt(er), to world drops.